 5. Create and respect boundaries

 Remote working means setting up an office in your home, if you do not leave alone you will have to set boundaries in your home during your working hours.
 Some of us come from African homes and I know your parents/guardians are boiling seeing you on your laptop instead of helping out with the housework.
-When you create your schedule ensure you put in house chores as well as you work tasks.
+When you create your schedule ensure you put in house chores as well as your work tasks.
 It will also be important to share your schedule with the people you live with, so they know when you are busy and need alone time.

-Boundaries also apply to employees and employers; working from home does not mean that we should have zoom meetings at odd hours of the morning or night — unless the meeting includes staff from different time zones.
-To add on to this, I know some employers would love to increase daily workloads thinking that their employees are not working.
+Boundaries also apply to employees and employers; working from home does not mean that we should have Zoom meetings at odd hours of the morning or night — unless the meeting includes staff from different time zones.
+To add to this, I know some employers would love to increase daily workloads thinking that their employees are not working.
 Instead, have employees working with tangible outputs rather than working with the hours they have clocked in.
 Therefore, it is important to develop effective activity work plans for each project.

 6. Lastly, Practice Kindness!

-Practice kindness with your teammates as well, even when requesting or talking about work related stuff– lets us not use this to take advantage of each other.
+Practice kindness with your teammates as well, even when requesting or talking about work-related stuff– lets us not use this to take advantage of each other.

 Here is to hoping that 2021 will be kinder to us and wishing you all a better 2021!